Saketg9/git-notes/README.md

 ## list of commands

-1. **git init**
+1. **git config --global** user.name 'Saketg9'
     ```
-    This command is used to initalize a directory for git repo.
+    This command is allows you to set up your username.
     ```

-1. **git add**
+1. **git config --global** user.email 'saket_g@hotmail.co.uk'
     ```
-    This command is used to add files to the staging area from working directory.
+    This command allows you to set up your email address.
     ```

-1. **git commit -m**
+1. **git version**
     ```
-    This commmand is used to track changes from the staging area to the local repo.
+    This commmand allows you to check if you have git installed.
     ```

-1. **git status**
+1. **git config -l**
     ```
-    This command shows the status of the git repo you are currently working on.
+    This command allows you to check the settings of git.
     ```

 1. **git log**